SkyKings-Guild/SkyKings/README.md

     - You can check a player's networth with our `networth` command!

+- Ticketing

+    - You can easily make tickets with our ticket system!

 ## Soon™

 You can see our todo list [here](https://github.com/plun1331/SkyKings/projects/1).